How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 Step 1 — Find Your IMEI Number Immediately

 Before you can block your phone, you need the IMEI number.
-If you still have physical access to the phone (or if it’s just lost, not stolen), here’s how to find it quickly:
+Here’s how to find it — even if the phone is already gone:

 • Dial *#06# — Works on virtually all phones.
 The IMEI appears on screen instantly.